HubTou/libGH/FIELDS.md

 # GitHub data
 Data is returned as a dictionary where the keys are the accounts nicknames (eg. https://github.com/NICKNAME).

-I haven't seen Enterprise accounts yet.
-Only User and Organization accounts are processed for the moment.
+I haven't seen [Enterprise accounts](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts) yet.
+Only Personal and Organization accounts are processed for the moment.

 In **bold** what's already available.

-## User account
+## Personal accounts
 Data | Field | Required? | Comment
 --- | --- | --- | ---
 Nick name | **Nickname** | yes | As in https://github.com/NICKNAME